-- Applicants that are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and the degree certificate to WES for a revised ICAP evaluation.
+- Applicants who are admitted but reviewed with only 7 semesters of evaluated work will be required to submit final semester mark sheets/transcripts and their degree certificate to WES for a revised evaluation.
 The final documents must be sent to SJSU by the deadline posted in the applicant’s MySJSU account.
 Failure to comply with these requirements will result in a “document hold” that will prevent future registration into classes.
 Document holds are removed when documents are received and verified as meeting all requirements.

 - NOTE: Those earning degrees in the Bologna system must submit a completed evaluation which includes ALL academic work and proof of degree conferral.
 Bologna degrees are carefully reviewed and therefore must be complete.
 Applicants earning a Bologna degree will not be considered if a partial WES evaluation is submitted.

 - NOTE: SJSU does NOT deem the 3-year bachelor’s degree from India as comparable to a 4-year U.S. bachelor’s degree.
 Therefore it will not meet the CSU eligibility requirements.

 STEP 6 – Submit Test Scores [SJSU Institution Code: 4687]

 English Language Proficiency: This requirement is designated for applicants whose primary language is not English.

 SJSU does not accept an “English-medium of instruction” as a substitute for an English-language proficiency exam such as TOEFL, IELTS, or the Pearson’s Test of English.
 Letters from applicants or institutions will NOT be accepted.
 Requests to waive this requirement will only be considered under the following circumstances: